 Work with a trusted family member or friend, or a professional to develop a suicide safety plan.
-It is helpful to involve important people around you, as they need to know how best to care for you and keep you safe if you’re feeling suicidal.
+It is helpful to involve important people around you, as they need to know how best to care for you and keep you safe if you’re thinking about suicide.

 - Information about when to use the plan.
 List the kinds of situations, thoughts, feelings or other warning signs that may lead to you feeling suicidal.